YorkDojo/yorkdojo.github.io/next-session.md

 ## What we'll be doing

-- Add a echo sensor to the Arduino robot to detect obstacles
+- Add a ultrasonic sensor to the Arduino robot to detect obstacles
 - Making a proper iPhone app
-- Finding aeroplanes in the sky with a Raspberry Pi
 - Making music with code in SonicPi
 - Experimenting with Microbits and [making them into fireflies](/worksheets/microbit/step-counter/) and [making a microbit step counter](/worksheets/microbit/step-counter/)